 NASA Current Missions for LCLUC Research

 NASA currently has sensing systems at high, medium and low resolution, which meet the LCLUC program observation needs.
 NASA satellite systems supplement operational satellites providing systematic measurements to study long-term trends.
 For example, the Moderate Resolution Imaging Spectroradiometer (MODIS) instruments on the EOS Terra (AM) and Aqua (PM) platforms have significantly improved on the capabilities of the operational NOAA Advanced Very High Resolution Radiometer (AVHRR).
-These moderate resolution data are used to classify and characterize land-cover at the global scale and to detect land-cover change at the regional scale.
-They also provide daily monitoring of fire activity which is often an indicator of land-cover change.
+These coarse resolution data are used to classify and characterize land-cover at the global scale and to detect land-cover change at the regional scale.
+They also provide daily monitoring of land surface temperature and fire activity which is often an indicator of land-cover change.
 The operational Defense Meteorological Satellite Program provides a capability to map the extent of night time lights and has been used by LCLUC scientists to document the extent and growth of urban areas.

-Landsat 7 has provided the systematic high resolution observations necessary to map and quantify land-cover changes at the local to regional scale.
+Landsat 7 has provided the systematic moderate resolution observations necessary to map and quantify land-cover changes at the local to regional scale for nearly 2 decades.
 The Landsat class observations are a critical underpinning for LCLUC research.
 The Landsat 7 global acquisition strategy providing multiple cloud-free scenes each year, has facilitated land-cover studies around the world.
 The LCLUC program has been pioneering methods for regional analysis of Landsat class observations setting the stage for periodic continental and global assessments of land-cover change.
 In this regard, the combination of systematic moderate and high resolution satellite remote sensing provides the opportunity for global scale studies and forms the basis for a global land observing system.
 Similarly, the NASA science programs are moving from Missions to Measurements with the aim of utilizing data from different instruments to address science questions.

 NASA Future Missions for LCLUC Research